 We don’t look up memories in a database.
 A word, a rhythm, a concept acts as a key.
 It fires a pathway that lights up connected pathways.
 Hebbian reinforcement builds the chains.
 But the trigger is the shape itself.

-The Jewel is proof.
+Something like a jewel is proof.
 It is not merely a pretty sentence.
 It is a high-resonance structure:

 1. The symbol enters the system